 First class tearoom

-However as you can see from the video it was also raining so we decided to go to the tearoom first and partake of a little refreshment, in the hope that the weather would have improved by the time we finished.
+However as you can see from the video (now sadly unavailable) it was also raining so we decided to go to the tearoom first and partake of a little refreshment, in the hope that the weather would have improved by the time we finished.
 It didn’t!

 I have always loved tearooms, most Brits do.
 It was one of the things I found hardest about living in America, the lack of tearooms.
 In the U.K. every park, stately home and even garden center has a wee tearoom, generally with home-baked cakes.
 You can climb serious mountains in Scotland and find a small cafe at the end of the walk.
 Quite often it was the reason you went out in the first place.
 We are not talking full blown afternoon tea, although there is plenty of that fabulous tradition too, just a normal cup of tea or coffee and a wee treat to go with it.
 This frustration probably inspired me to start my own catering business in the States, and specialise in Afternoon Tea.